 AsianSTSS was founded for professionals to advance knowledge about the nature and consequences of highly stressful events and to provide a forum for the sharing of research, clinical strategies, public policy concerns and theoretical formulations on trauma around the Asian region, as well as promoting high standards and ethical practice in the trauma field.

-This center at the University of Melbourne undertakes trauma related research, policy advice, service development and education.
+This center undertakes trauma related research, policy advice, service development and education.
 Their services help organisations and health professionals who work with people affected by traumatic events.

 The Israel Center for the Treatment of Psychotrauma